 PERSONAL AND OTHER INTERESTS

 Apart from the ecology, I enjoy watching Anime, reading Manga.
-I sing when in a jamming mood with musical artist friends.
+I sing when jamming.
 I like to go on unplanned hiking trips and often end up collecting different rocks from different places (especially quartz!).
 When I rarely sit down to read, I tend to choose thrillers and fiction stories.
 The same interest is reflected when watching movies or series.
 Regarding fiction, I am a DC person more than MARVEL!

 - Warudkar, A., Pandey, D.V., Narwade S.S.
 (2019).
 Sightings of Bengal Florican Houbaropsis bengalensis on the chapories of the Lohit River, Assam, India.
 Birding ASIA, 31: 43–45.